About the program

 The RACGP called for nominations of research priorities from a wide variety of stakeholders in August 2021.
-Following this process, an RACGP internal expert panel reviewed the submissions and determined the following three research projects to be undertaken in 2022:
+Following this process, the following three research projects were conducted in 2022:

-- Synthesis of RACGP-funded education research activity, findings, challenges, enablers and impacts 2015-2021, and implications for delivering a successful program of education research in Profession-led General Practice
+- A Synthesis of Education Research Grant Project activity, outputs, findings, and impacts 2015-2021, and implications for delivering a successful program of education research in Profession-led General Practice Training

-- Understanding the nexus between Training Practice Employment, Relationships and Assessment
+- PERA: An exploration of the nexus between Practice Employment, Relationships and Assessment in Training Practices

 - Capturing best practice RTO-led initiatives in general practice training